stevesydney/fasterandworse/posts/edited.md

 ---
-title: Edited
+title: Behavioural skeuomorphism
-excerpt: This was edited many times before and after I published it
+excerpt: When technology tells us how to be.
 author: Steve
 image: "/images/edited.png"
 date: 2021-08-27